-Step 3: When you get to the "Connect Camera" page, select the device you want to connect - in your case it will most likely be a "Regular IP Camera".
+Step 2: When you get to the "Connect Camera" page, select the device you want to connect - in your case it will most likely be a "Regular IP Camera".

-Step 5: "Enter a network address" - this is the place where you need to enter your dynamic DNS hostname or your public IP address.
+Step 4: "Enter a network address" - this is the place where you need to enter your dynamic DNS hostname or your public IP address.
 You can find it in your DDNS provider account or in your router settings.
 It looks like "myangelcamcamera.ddns.net".
-In case you don't have dynamic DNS hostname yet - check this No-IP getting started guide or sign-up to No-IP right away.
+In case you don't have a dynamic DNS hostname yet - check this No-IP getting started guide or sign-up to No-IP right away.

 In case your camera is password protected, you will need to fill in your camera login credentials (Login & Password).
-If you don't know your password and never changed it, you will most likely have default settings - see default camera passwords directory.
+If you don't know your password and never changed it, you will most likely have default settings - see the default camera passwords directory.

 Angelcam camera connector automatically scans frequently used ports (554, 88, 81, 555, 7447, 8554, 7070, 10554, 80, 6667, 8080, 8081, 8090).
 In case you used any other, you will need to "set your port manually".
-If you haven't open your ports yet, see our port-forwarding guide and keep in mind we always recommend to open port 554.
+If you haven't opened your ports yet, see our port-forwarding guide, and keep in mind we always recommend opening port 554.
 Why?
-It allows Angelcam to get video with h.264 codec - learn about the difference between h.264 and MJPEG.
+It allows Angelcam to get a video with the h.264 codec - learn about the difference between h.264 and MJPEG.

-Step 6: "Give your camera name" and click on "Confirm and proceed".
+Step 5: "Give your camera name" and click on "Confirm and proceed".
 You are all done!

-Step 7: Activate subscriptions needed
+Step 6: Activate subscriptions needed

 Still need further assistance?
 Why not check out our Angelcam Community, where you can connect with other users who are sharing their own experiences and insight into various Angelcam topics and problems.